christianalfoni/christianalfoni.github.io/_posts/2014-12-02-flux-and-eventemitter2.md

 });
 {% endhighlight %}

-The mixin will prevent the component from rerendering if there are no props passed to it or the props are the same as current props.
-This means that if the parent component of **TodosListComponent** would run **setState** this component would not update itself.
+The mixin will prevent the component from rerendering if the props or the state has not changed.
+This means that if the parent component of **TodosListComponent** would run **setState** this component would not render, as the todos array is the same.

 ### Summary
 So what we have done now is basically going from very loosely defined rerendering of your application to a very strict concept you have full control of.
 We did this by: